radiodiagnostica/resnet-cem-histo/PAPER.md

 ### Convolutional-network architecture and training
 A ResNet-18 pretrained on ImageNet served as backbone.
 The original fully connected layer was replaced by a single linear layer mapping ResNet-18's 512 features to 2 (number of classes).
 The entire network was fine-tuned.

 Training used the Adam optimiser with an initial learning rate of 1 × 10⁻⁵ and weight-decay of 5 × 10⁻⁴.
 A ReduceLROnPlateau scheduler reduced the learning rate by a factor of 0.1 after seven epochs without improvement in validation PR-AUC (HR-negative as positive class).
 The loss function was weighted cross-entropy (weights 1.0 for HR-positive, 2.5 for HR-negative); mini-batch size was 4; and training ran for up to 30 epochs.
+Training and validation loss, as well as training and validation PR-AUC, were recorded at each epoch.
 The network snapshot that achieved the highest validation PR-AUC was retained.

 ### Performance metrics and statistical analysis
 Performance on the training, validation and independent-test sets was summarised with: accuracy, specificity (recall for HR-positive), area under the precision-recall curve (PR-AUC, HR-negative as positive class), balanced accuracy, Matthews correlation coefficient (MCC) and the area under the receiver-operating-characteristic curve (AUC-ROC).
 Precision, recall, and F1-score for both HR-positive and HR-negative classes were also calculated.
 Ninety-five-percent confidence intervals (95 % CI) were calculated with 1000-iteration non-parametric bootstrap.
 An optimal classification threshold was determined on the validation set by maximizing the F1-score for the HR-negative class, and performance on all sets is reported using this optimal threshold alongside the standard 0.5 threshold.
 No hypothesis tests or p-values are reported, as only a single model was evaluated.